OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:33

-In the lowland: Eshtaol, Zorah, and Ashnah,
+In the Shephelah: Eshtaol, Zorah, and Ashnah,

 ## Joshua 15:34